 After clearing customs and immigration, you will be met your Bhutanese leader and be driven a short distance to our Hotel.
 Rest of the day at leisure.

-Our sightseeing tour of Paro will take us to the grand Paro Dzong, which overlooks the valley and is the most prominent Dzong (fortress) in Bhutan.
+Our sightseeing tour of Paro will take us to the grand Paro Dzong, which overlooks the valley and is Bhutan’s most prominent Dzong (fortress).
 First, we visit Ta-dzong; it was built as a watchtower in defence of Paro.
 This Dzong (fort) was converted into the National Museum in 1967.
 The museum is full of antique thanka (traditional Buddhist) paintings, textiles, armour, and weapons, as well as specimens of the kingdom’s unique flora and fauna.
 In addition, there is a varied collection of shops that sell necessities and handicrafts of wood, cloth, and metalware.
-Archery is the national game and practised everywhere in the kingdom.
-Archery ranges lined by willow trees can be observed during our travels and some traditionally designed bridges.
+Archery is the national game and is practised everywhere in the kingdom.
+Archery ranges lined by willow trees can be observed during our travels, and some traditionally designed bridges.